 The Ministry of Health is actively working towards approving amended registration and quality assurance regulations that the College submitted to government.
 While the exact timing for government approval of changes to Regulation 202/94 under the Pharmacy Act has not been set, the College is providing registrants and applicants with information regarding how these changes would affect registration and quality assurance processes.

-The major changes under the proposed amendments related to registration are:
+Once approved, the major changes under the proposed amendments related to registration are:

-The major changes under the proposed amendments related to quality assurance are:
+Once approved, the major changes under the proposed amendments related to quality assurance are:

 The College will be reaching out to the groups affected by each of these changes with more specific messaging as we prepare for implementation.
 Please refer to the FAQs below.